snrnats/doc-centre/docfx_project/pro/api/shipments/cancelling_shipments.md

 ---
 # Cancelling Shipments

-This page explains how to cancel shipments in PRO.
+This page explains how to cancel and delete shipments in PRO.

 ---